nymtech/docs/content/overview/nym-platform.md

 There is also a special category of Service Provider, namely SPs that do not visibly interact with any external systems.
 You might think of these as crypto-utopiapps: they're doing something, but it's not possible from outside to say with any certainty what their function is, or who is interacting with them.

-All clients (and therefore all PEApps) talk with Nym gateway nodes using Sphinx packets and a defined set of messages called the Nym Gateway Protocol (NGP).
+All clients (and therefore all Peaps) talk with Nym gateway nodes using Sphinx packets and a defined set of messages called the Nym Gateway Protocol (NGP).
 NGP is a defined set of control messages that can be sent to Nym gateways over websockets.
-Each PEApp has a long-lived relationship with its gateway; NGP defines messages for clients registering and authenticating with gateways, as well as sending encrypted Sphinx packets in specific formats.
+Each Peap has a long-lived relationship with its gateway; NGP defines messages for clients registering and authenticating with gateways, as well as sending encrypted Sphinx packets in specific formats.

 We are currently focused on providing privacy for blockchain systems.
 But our ambitions are wider.
 In the medium term, we are actively working to bring together a range of new technologies that can enable strong privacy for the whole internet.
 There have not been many new widely-adopted privacy technologies to help internet users in the past 15 years.
 We are working hard to change that.